developingAlex/lakedisappointment/README.md

     />
     ```

-    The `exact` ensures it doesn't see that path as a prefix
+    The `exact` ensures it doesn't see that path as a prefix.

-    and then within that block is where you put the `<h1>` and `<h2>` elements, now they will only render when the path is '/'
+    Then within that block is where you put the `<h1>` and `<h2>` elements, now they will only render when the path is exactly '/'.

-    now you can wrap the h1 and h2 in a `<Fragment>` element to fix the syntax errors of trying to return multiple elements.
+    Now you can wrap the h1 and h2 in a `<Fragment>` element to fix the syntax errors of trying to return multiple elements.

-    scroll all the way to the top of your file, where you are importing React, {Component} and add in fragment: `import React, {Component, Fragment} from 'react'`
+    Scroll all the way to the top of your file, where you are importing React, looking at the `{Component}` part, add in fragment to that: `import React, {Component, Fragment} from 'react'`

     Now you'll notice if you change the url to http://localhost:3000/somethingelse it will now no longer render the h1 and h2.